sangeethkumar1997/nle/README.md

 NLE is direct fork of [NetHack](https://github.com/nethack/nethack) and therefore contains code that operates on many different levels of abstraction.
-This ranges from low-level game logic, to the higher-level administration of repeated nethack games, and finally to binding of these games to Python `gym` environment.
+This ranges from low-level game logic, to the higher-level administration of repeated nethack games, and finally to binding of these games to Python `gymnasium` environment.

 If you want to learn more about the architecture of `nle` and how it works under the hood, checkout the [architecture document](./doc/nle/ARCHITECTURE.md).